monsonite/SPIder/README.md

 Shift registers offer a compact form of storage, with up to 32, 14/16 pin packages on a 100x100mm pcb.
 Register selection can be done with simple multiplexers such as 74HC153, or 74HC151.

 Larger shift registers are available.
-The 74HX14517 is a dual 64-bit register.
+The CD4517 (from TI or Onsemi) is a dual 64-bit register.
 It has 2 separate registers which have "taps" every 16-bits allowing it greater flexibility for serial storage applications.
-However being a CMOS device, it's maximum clock frequency is dependent on the supply voltage, and at 5V, it is typically around 5MHz.
+However being a CMOS device, it's maximum clock frequency is dependent on the supply voltage, and at 5V, it is typically around 5 to 6MHz.

 The bit-serial approach reduces the amount of logic required to create a cpu - but this comes at the expense of multiple clock cycles in order to perform the ALU operations.

-Spider_0 is the test bed for the bit serial ALU.
+# Spider_0 is the test bed for the bit serial ALU.

 It has two 16-bit shift registers, A (Accumulator) and B (Bus).
 The contents of A and B are fed one bit at a time through the serial ALU, to produce the output function Fout and a possible carry Cout.
 The carry output is held in a D-type flip-flop so that it can be included in the next partial calculation.
 Fout is normally clocked back into the Accumulator A.